defagos/CoconutKit/README.markdown

 #### Adding binaries manually

-You can grab the latest tagged binary package available from [the project download page](https://github.com/defagos/CoconutKit/downloads).
-Add the `.staticframework` directory to your project (the _Create groups for any added folders_ option must be checked) and link your project against the following system frameworks:
+To compile the binaries, checkout the project and run the `staticframework` scheme.
+The build product is a `.staticframework` package which you must add to your project (the _Create groups for any added folders_ option must be checked).
+The project must be linked against the following frameworks:

 * `CoreData.framework`
 * `CoreGraphics.framework`